bluesh55/factory-node/README.md

 - **type**: The type of data.
 There is nothing using this option yet.
 Just specification.
 - **defaultValue**: This is used as a default value if you don't specify attribute when call `create` method.
 If function or async function is given, defaultValue would be the value of the function returns and get the `seq` parameter.
-`seq` parameter is sequential number start from 0.
+The `seq` parameter is sequential number start from 0.
 This is good to use for uniqueness data.
-- **attributeName**: This is used if the name of attribute is different between spec and database.
+- **attributeName**: This is used if the name of attribute is different between specification key and database column name.
 - **transform**: In some cases, maybe you want to transform value to something different.
 In the above example, the `password` attribute has the `transform` option to encrypt input value.
 It can be function or async function that gets old value as parameter.
 It have to return the transformed data.